 Another great example of this is what Nestle Purina is doing with their Petfinder.com site.

-I was onstage with them at the Gartner for Marketing Leaders event explaining how they were using our solution to directly connect better with pet owners.
+I was onstage with them at the Gartner for Marketing Leaders event in 2018 explaining how they were using our solution to directly connect better with pet owners.
 You see, Purina wants to help its customers be the most successful, happiest pet owners they can be.

 They achieve this by first helping you learn what’s important to you, identify the right type of pet for you, and find your next fur-baby, working in partnership with local adoption agencies.
 Once you adopt, they shift, using their knowledge of you to make the most successful transition for your pet into their new forever home.
 That includes not just nutrition advice but behavioral support and environmental guidance.
 Purina is helping foster happy pets and confident pet owners, which leads to the best outcomes for both.